uswds/uswds-site/pages/documentation/getting-started-developers/phase-one.md

 layout: styleguide
 title: "Phase 1: Install"
 category: How to use USWDS
-lead: Getting started with the design system
+lead: Install design system files and source code into your project
 type: docs
 subnav:
   - text: "Step 1: Install Node and npm"